ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1a_ContainerRegistry/instructions.md

 2. In the **Search the catalog…** box, type <code>Container Registry</code> and press Enter on your keyboard.

 3. Click the **Container Registry** tile in the search results.
 ![Container Registry tile](images/registry-tile.png){ width=626 height=527 }

 4. You can now read about the Container Registry service and visit links for API documentation and docs about how to use the service.
 ![Registry catalog](images/registry-catalog.png){ width=615 height=376 }

 5. At the top right, click **Create**.

 6. Ensure that the location is set to **Dallas**.
 ![Container Registry location](images/registry-location.png){ width=510 height=280 }

 7. Click the **Namespaces** tab.
 ![Container Registry namespaces menu](images/registry-namespaces-menu.png){ width=624 height=340 }

 8. On the right side of the Namespaces panel, click **Create**.
 A **Create namespace** panel opens.

 9. In the **Resource group** field, select the name of the resource group you would like this namespace to reside in.
 For this lab, you can simply leave the selection as **default**.

 10. In the **Name** field, type a unique name for the namespace.
 The name must be unique across all users of the Container Registry service in this region.
 ![Container Registry namespace create](images/registry-namespace-create.png){ width=223 height=514 }

 11. Click **Create** at the bottom of the panel to create the namespace.

 You now have a namespace to which you can push images.

 Congratulations!
-You have completed the second lab for the first module of this course.
+You have completed the first lab for the first module of this course.